polterguy/hyper-core/README.md

 that automatically takes care of common security issues, such as SQL injection attacks, and authorisation and authentication.
-Hyper Core is a a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence requires you to use Phosphorus Five as your core, but does not impose any requirements towards your front at all, and can just as well be consumed by thick clients, in addition to JavaScript based front ends - As long as the front end can handle JSON and create HTTP REST invocations.
+Hyper Core is a a [Phosphorus Five](https://github.com/polterguy/phosphorusfive) module, and hence requires you to use Phosphorus Five as your core on the server, but does not impose any requirements towards your front at all, and can just as well be consumed by thick clients, in addition to JavaScript based front ends - As long as the front end can handle JSON and create HTTP REST invocations.

 ## MySQL CRUD operations

-There are four basic CRUD operations you can perform on your MySQL database(s).
+There are 4 basic CRUD operations you can perform on your MySQL database(s).
 These are as follows.

 * __[select]__ - Selects data from your MySQL database.
 Requires `GET` method.